dcgadmin/pg_sqltxplain/README.md

 ```
 It will return internal planid and queryid for further references.

-In next steps, we will generate pg_sqltxplan report using `psql` command line.If no Filter is provided by default it will generate report on last plan analyzed(max-planid).
+In next steps, we will generate pg_sqltxplain report using `psql` command line.If no Filter is provided by default it will generate report on last plan analyzed(max-planid).

 ```bash
 PGPASSWORD=********* psql -h <<PostgresHost>> -U <<PGuser>> -d <<Databases>>  -q -v ON_ERROR_STOP=1 -v query_id=7335632667878063635 -f pg_sqltxplain.sql